VandolinHimself/Trex-GPT/README.md

 1. Save this directory by extracting the zip file somewhere for permanent keeping.

-2. Navigate to your browsers manage extensions page to load the unpacked extension:
+2. Navigate to your browsers extensions page to load the unpacked extension:

     - Opera: Select the extensions icon on the top right of the window (cube icon), select manage extensions, and select load unpacked.